tintinnabulate/registration-webapp/README.md

 2. Take payment.
 If successful payment, GOTO (4), else GOTO (1).
 3. Redirect to signup page
 4. Store user object in Registrations database.

+## Contributing

+There is a Dockerfile which sets up a docker image to run the test suite.

+If you are familiar with Docker, you can also use this docker image to set up a development environment.